Gouri-Nanda/DAP-Final-Project/README.md

 4. Install dependencies:
 pip install -r requirements.txt

+5. make necessary migrations

-5. Run the .py file:
+6. Run the .py file:
 A pickle file will be procured
 Load the pickle file into the project directory
 Make alterations to the front end as desired